Published Jun 16, 2024 · Updated Mar 08, 2026

 How does a diverse curriculum reshape assessment in English Studies?

-Diversifying from classical literature to contemporary theory enriches study but complicates marking.
-Programmes benefit from standardising criteria across modules where learning outcomes overlap and signposting any intentional differences up front.
-A module on multimedia narratives may weight structure and multimodal analysis; a poetry module may weight prosody and intertextual reading.
-Releasing criteria with the brief and offering a short Q&A in class or online improves transparency and reduces misunderstandings that often drive negative NSS remarks about criteria.
+A module on multimedia narratives may weight structure and multimodal analysis, while a poetry module may weight prosody and intertextual reading.
+Releasing criteria with the brief and offering a short Q&A in class or online gives students a clearer route to success and reduces the misunderstandings that often drive negative NSS comments about criteria.

 Which assessment methods pose the greatest challenges?